 Our recommendation is to buy the heaviest cookware you can comfortably handle--which means different things to different cooks.

-But not everyone wants super heavy cookware, no matter how great it is.
-All-Clad is designed to provide the best, most even heating in a fairly light package.
-There is better clad stainless cookware out there (Demeyere, we're looking at you), but All-Clad--and thus, Tramontina Tri-Ply Clad, which is as close to All-Clad D3 as you're going to find--is a marriage of light weight and great heating.
+All-Clad D3 is designed to provide the best heating in a fairly light package.
+There is heavier (and better heating) clad stainless cookware out there (Demeyere, for example), but All-Clad D3 is a marriage of light weight and great heating.

 Ease of Cleaning